PNNL-CompBio/coderdata/cell_line/README.md

 ### PharmacoGX processing

 One way to assemble these data is to use the PharmacoGX package and the curve fitting code.
 To do so, we have created custom scripts in the [../pgx](../pgx/) directory that collect the data available.
-Each dataset has slightly different data so we have collated it as needed and put it into the tables above.
+Since we are pulling molecular data from a single site, we

 #### Curve fitting